About

 Education Partners

-Current and past education partners include Columbia College Chicago, Department of Audio Arts and Acoustics, and Department of Interactive Arts and Media; Northwestern University, School of Music; the School of the Art Institute of Chicago, Department of Art and Technology Studies, Department of Film, Video, New Media and Animation, Department of Performance, Department of Sound, and Department of Visual and Critical Studies; and the University of Illinois at Chicago, School of Art and Art History.
+Current and past education partners include Columbia College Chicago, Department of Audio Arts and Acoustics, and Department of Interactive Arts and Media; Northwestern University, School of Music; the School of the Art Institute of Chicago, Department of Art and Technology Studies, Department of Film, Video, New Media and Animation, Department of Performance, Department of Sound, and Department of Visual and Critical Studies; the University of Chicago, Department of Cinema and Media Studies; and the University of Illinois Chicago, School of Art and Art History.

 Public and Private Support